SciSharp/CodeMinion/src/Regen.Core/TUTORIAL.md

 __Syntax 1:__ &nbsp;&nbsp;&nbsp;&nbsp; %import _namespace.type_<br>
 __Syntax 2:__ &nbsp;&nbsp;&nbsp;&nbsp; %import _namespace.type_ as _aliasname_<br>
 __Syntax 3 (WIP):__ &nbsp;&nbsp;&nbsp;&nbsp; %import global "./directory/file.cs"<br>
-Importing static functions is faily easy,<br>
+Importing static functions is fairly easy.<br>
 Any static function that is imported becomes available in expressions as a lowercase.
 Therefore `Math.Sin(double)` turns usable `%(sin(double))`.<br>
 If the developer uses syntax 2, aliasname is used as a prefix and should look like the following: